ahmed-u3/IOT_Training/README.md

 2. **Smart Garage:** A smart garage solution that allows remote monitoring of parking spaces' occupancy .

 3. **Robot Car:** An autonomous robot car equipped with line tracking sensors, capable of navigating and parking itself in the smart garage.

+In the `Final_Project` directory, you will find the following resources:

+- **PowerPoint Presentation:** A detailed presentation explaining the project's architecture, components, features, and technologies used.

+- **ESP32 Code Folder:** The code for implementing the smart home, smart garage, and robot car functionalities on ESP32 microcontrollers.

+- **Flutter Code Folder:** The code for the mobile app that controls and monitors the smart home, smart garage, and robot car components.

+- **Pictures Folder:** Immerse yourself in visual representations of our project components, captured through pictures that depict the robot, garage, and smart home elements in action.

+- **SolidWorks Folder:** This directory features intricate SolidWorks design renderings of the robot, garage, and smart home, offering an insightful look into their structural design.

+- **Schema Folder:** Within this directory, discover meticulously crafted schematic diagrams showcasing the layout and configuration of the robot, garage, and smart home setups.

+- **Videos Folder:** Experience the project's dynamism firsthand through videos that highlight the operational capabilities of the robot, garage, and smart home features.

 ## Smart Home Features